mlpack/ensmallen/CONTRIBUTING.md

 Please do make sure that if you contribute a new optimizer or other new functionality, that you've added some tests in the `tests/` directory.
-And if you are fixing a bug, it's always nice to include a test case if possible to so you are fixing a bug, it's always nice to include a test case if possible so that the bug won't happen again.
+And if you are fixing a bug, it's always nice to include a test case if possible so that the bug won't happen again.